-- Labor & Delivery: Two designated support persons may remain with the mom throughout the hospitalization.
+- Labor & Delivery: One designated support person may remain with the mom throughout hospitalization.
 In addition, a doula is allowed to be present if prior arrangements have been made with the facility.

-- Surgery and Procedural Areas (including the ambulatory surgery center - ASC): One visitor is allowed in the pre-op area and must leave the hospital while the patient is in surgery, due to spacing constraints and the inability to social distance.
-The designated visitor will be notified when patient is ready to be discharged.
-If the patient will be staying in the hospital after surgery, the standard visitation policy will apply.
+- Surgery and Procedural Areas (including the ambulatory surgery center - ASC): One unique visitor is allowed in the pre-op area and must leave the hospital while the patient is in surgery, due to spacing constraints and the inability to social distance.
+The designated visitor will be notified when the patient is ready to be discharged.

-- Outpatient Diagnostics (Imaging, Cardiology and Laboratory): One visitor may accompany patients as space allows and as long as social distancing can be maintained.
+- Outpatient Diagnostics (Imaging, Cardiology and Laboratory): One unique visitor may accompany patients.
 Visitors of patients who do not require assistance may be asked to leave the waiting area and exit the hospital if social distancing is not possible.

 - Pre-operative COVID testing: No visitors allowed due to spacing constraints and the inability to social distance.